mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 I saved this one for last because testing isn’t exactly a top priority in the iOS community.
 I think that is a little unfortunate, and I would highly encourage everyone to really understand what testing brings to a codebase and consider what it would take to make your code testable.

-Tests are a great barometer for the health of your code.
-If you are able to construct the various objects in your code base in a fully isolated environment, run their logic, and then assert on how they behave, then you can be confident that your features are decoupled from the outside world and that you have the ability to alter their execution environment so that you can test really subtle and nuanced user flows.

-And in fact, all the problems we just saw with our previews are an omen that we are going to have problems with testing.
-Previews are kind of like tests in that they run your features in an altered, isolated execution environment that is quite a bit different from the simulator and device.

-Playgrounds are another example of a minimized execution environment.

-Unit tests take this idea to the extreme.
-Unit tests completely remove the concept of a simulator or device, and it’s just your code running in an expansive, empty vacuum.
+Tests are a great barometer for the health of your code, but I'm not going to get deep into testing, that is a talk for another time.

-I have yet another demo to show off this problem, but this time we are going to look at a code sample from Apple.
+Instead I want to look at yet another demo to show off this problem, but this time we are going to look at a code sample from Apple.

-Apple has this great tutorial called “Scrumdinger” which builds a surprisingly complex application from scratch.
-I say “surprisingly” because often Apple’s code samples are there to highlight some very specific features of SwiftUI and other frameworks, but doesn’t exactly build a cohesive application that you can learn from as a whole.
-I think the Fruta and Food Truck demos are interesting for learning certain things, but they don’t deal with any of the real complexities one comes across in every day development.

-The Scrumdinger app, on the other hand, deals with multiple forms of navigation, persistence of data and complex side effects such as timers and speech recognizers.
+Apple has this great tutorial called “Scrumdinger” which builds a pretty complex application from scratch.
+It deals with multiple forms of navigation and complex side effects, such as persistence, timers and speech recognizers.
 It’s pretty cool.

-But also it isn’t exactly built with testing in mind, and  it is very difficult to write tests for the app due to the use of uncontrolled dependencies.
-All the problems we discussed previously pertain to this application, such as previews not being all that useful because most of the dependencies don’t work in previews.
+But also it isn’t built with testing in mind.
+It's pretty much impossible to write tests for the app because the vast majority of logic is trapped in views, and the code that isn't reaches out to live, uncontrolled dependencies.

 But, one way to get _some_ test coverage on an application regardless of the manner in which it was built is UI tests.
 UI tests allow you to literally boot up your app in the simulator and emulate a script of user actions on the screen so that you can assert on what happens.